TinaVee/GettingCleaningDataAsgmt/CodeBook.md

 ### Details for machine_learning_clean.csv

-All column names for this file were originally from features.txt with the following transformations:</br>
+All column names for this file were originally from features.txt.
+They were altered with the following transformations:</br>

 | From | To   |
 |------|------|